 Do I need a Pap test?

-You should start getting regular Pap tests at age 21.
-How often you get tested after that depends on your age, medical history, and the results of your last Pap or HPV tests.
+How often you get tested depends on your age, medical history, and the results of your last Pap or HPV tests.
 In general:

-If you’re 30–65 years old, get a Pap test and HPV test (co-testing) once every 5 years, or just a Pap test or HPV test every 3 years.
+If you’re 25–65 years old: get an HPV test every 5 years, or a Pap test and HPV test together (co-testing) every 5 years.
+In some places where HPV tests are not as available, you may get only a Pap test every 3 years.

-If you’re older than 65, you may not need Pap tests anymore.
+If you’re older than 65: you may not need HPV/Pap tests anymore.

 You may need to get tested more often if you’ve had problems with your cervix before, have a weak immune system, or if your mother took a medicine called DES while she was pregnant with you.
 Your doctor or nurse will tell you which tests you need and how often you should get them.